Closet Prayer: How to Find Solitude in Prayer

 (NIV) Matthew 6:6 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.

 The context in our Scripture is (1) The Sermon on the Mount.
-Jesus was giving quick principle after principle about how His kingdom works.
-He says things like, “You’ve heard it said do it this way… but I say to you…” He really changed how people thought and what they should do in this sermon.
+Jesus was giving quick principles after principle about how His kingdom works.
+He says things like, “You’ve heard it said do it this way… but I say to you…” He changed how people thought and what they should do in this sermon.
 2) This principle is prayer.
 3) Jesus compared how other people/religions, i.e. “pagans” pray to how we are to pray in the kingdom.
-The next two verses give us more context.
+The following two verses provide additional context.

 (NIV) Matthew 6:6-8 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.
 Do not be like them, for your Father knows what you need before you ask him.

 What do we learn from all this?
 We see the thought of tameion is 1) “thy closet” or “your room.”
-It’s your place to pray, and it’s a private secret place.
-It’s a place where you are able to speak privately and secretly.
+It’s your place to pray, and it’s a private, secluded spot.
+It’s a place where you can speak privately and confidentially.
 2) Also, we see a most interesting thought.
 It’s a place where we “storehouse.”
-Isn’t this interesting.
-Well, it is to me because I’ve never noticed this before until doing this study for us.
+Isn’t this interesting?
+Well, it is to me because I had never noticed this before until I conducted this study.

-Let’s add the New Living Translation (note it is a translation and not a paraphrase – a translation is actually translating a word according to definition, a paraphrase is someone rewording it the way they interpret).
+Let’s add the New Living Translation (note that it is a translation, not a paraphrase – a translation is the literal rendering of a word according to its definition, whereas a paraphrase is someone rewording it in their own interpretation).

 Matthew 6:6 But when you pray, go away by yourself, shut the door behind you, and pray to your Father in private.
 Then your Father, who sees everything, will reward you.

-With those thoughts, i.e. Greek word definitions and context, we can see the Lord’s first teaching about prayer is have our own private place which becomes an increasing relationship storehouse with the Father where we feel comfortable talking to Him about even our deep secrets.
-Closet prayer is in contrast to praying openly or publicly where we can get caught up in pagan prayer and concerned about how we sound to people and say meaningless babble.
+With those thoughts, i.e., Greek word definitions and context, we can see that the Lord’s first teaching about prayer is to have our own private place, which becomes an increasing storehouse of relationship with the Father, where we feel comfortable talking to Him about even our deepest secrets.
+Closet prayer is in contrast to praying openly or publicly, where we can get caught up in pagan prayer and be concerned about how we sound to people and say meaningless babble.

 It’s also in contrast to corporate prayer.
-Corporate prayer is when people join together with others to pray.
+Corporate prayer is when individuals join together to pray.
 Nothing is wrong with corporate prayer.
-The disciples and others joined together in corporate prayer, but this isn’t what Jesus emphasized here, or ever that I recall.
-He did say “That if two of you shall agree on earth as touching any thing that they shall ask, it shall be done for them of my Father which is in heaven” (Mat 18:19), but Jesus wasn’t talking about prayer.
-He was actually talking about forgiveness and how a church should handle a person who refuses to forgive.
+The disciples and others joined together in corporate prayer, but this isn’t what Jesus emphasized here, or ever, to my recollection.
+He did say, “That if two of you shall agree on earth as touching any thing that they shall ask, it shall be done for them of my Father which is in heaven” (Mat 18:19), but Jesus wasn’t talking about prayer.
+He was discussing forgiveness and how a church should approach a person who refuses to forgive.

 My point is Jesus taught “closet prayer.”
-This type prayer is not public prayer.
-It’s private prayer.
+This type of prayer is not a public prayer.
+It’s a private prayer.
 It’s a place where we can be alone with Father and feel safe to reveal our deep secrets as we storehouse our personal relationship with the Father.
-In this place we’re not trying to be eloquent or feel we need to speak in King James English.
-Our minds and focus will be on Father and not concerned about what people think if I don’t use correct words.
-We can simply be who we are since Father knows what we want before we ask anyway.
+In this place, we’re not trying to be eloquent or feel we need to speak in King James English.
+Our minds and focus will be on Father, and we will not be concerned about what people think if we don’t use the correct words.
+We can be who we are since Father knows what we want before we ask anyway.

 Luke 11:1 One day Jesus was praying in a certain place.
 When he finished, one of his disciples said to him, “Lord, teach us to pray, just as John taught his disciples.”